surajmhulke/Wine-Quality-Prediction-Machine-Learning/README.md

 # Wine-Quality-Prediction-Machine-Learning

-"""Wine Quality Prediction – Machine Learning

 Here we will predict the quality of wine on the basis of given features.
 We use the wine quality dataset available on Internet for free.
 This dataset has the fundamental features which are responsible for affecting the quality of the wine.
 By the use of several Machine learning models, we will predict the quality of the wine."""

-Importing libraries and Dataset:
+# Importing libraries and Dataset:
 Pandas is a useful library in data handling.
 Numpy library used for working with arrays.
 Seaborn/Matplotlib are used for data visualisation purpose.